pedosb/celcombiller/README.md

 ## Database setup

 Each SIP user must be inserted in the database of users with a balance.
-The python code snippet bellow is an example of a insertion of two users.
+The python code snippet below is an example of a insertion of two users.

 ```python
 from models import session, User